What is infertility?

 In intrauterine insemination, a large amount of healthy sperm is placed in the uterus as close to the time of ovulation as possible.
-It often is used with ovulation induction or super ovulation.
+It often is used with ovulation induction.
 The woman’s partner or a donor may provide the sperm.
 Sperm that has been retrieved earlier and frozen also can be used.

 What are the risks of intrauterine insemination?

 If ovulation drugs are used with intrauterine insemination, multiple pregnancy can occur.
 If too many eggs are developing at the time of insemination, the insemination may be canceled.

 Assistive reproductive technology (ART) includes all fertility treatments in which both eggs and sperm are handled.
 ART usually involves in vitro fertilization (IVF).
 In IVF, sperm is combined with the egg in a lab, and the embryo is transferred to the uterus.
 IVF is done for the following causes of infertility: